 TÜV Rheinland Names ZAGG InvisibleShield Glass VisionGuard Eco Screen Protector a Green Product Mark Recipient

-/EIN News/ -- SALT LAKE CITY, Nov.
-22, 2022 (GLOBE NEWSWIRE) -- TÜV Rheinland, an international independent third-party testing, inspection, and certification organization, today issued a Green Product Mark to ZAGG InvisibleShield for its Glass VisionGuard Eco screen protector.
-As a global leader and innovator for screen protection technology, ZAGG InvisibleShield was named a Green Product Mark recipient after a careful analysis of the company’s commitment to sustainable product manufacturing and packaging.
+SHANGHAI, Nov.
+22, 2022 /PRNewswire/ -- TÜV Rheinland, an international independent third-party testing, inspection, and certification organization, today issued a Green Product Mark to ZAGG InvisibleShield for its Glass VisionGuard Eco screen protector.
+As a global leader and innovator for screen protection technology, ZAGG InvisibleShield was named a Green Product Mark recipient after a careful analysis of the company's commitment to sustainable product manufacturing and packaging.
 More specifically, TÜV Rheinland evaluated ZAGG InvisibleShield in five key areas before awarding the Green Product Mark, including: corporate social responsibility; toxic and hazardous materials control; carbon footprint calculation; recycled material verification; and product recycle and reuse.

 Glass VisionGuard Eco consists of up to 30% recycled glass*.
 Product packaging contains no single-use plastics and is 100% recyclable—including plant-based inks—and features a calculated CO2 emission level of up to 0.31kg over 100 years*.
 ZAGG has also partnered with Eden Reforestation Projects, a nonprofit dedicated to employing and empowering communities through global reforestation.
 For every purchase of an ECO screen protector on ZAGG.com and at retailers across the globe, a tree is planted.
 To date, ZAGG's efforts have resulted in more than 740,000 trees being planted with Eden Projects and provided 8,000 days of employment in local communities.